 The English common name “dandelion” comes from the French dent de lion, meaning tooth of the lion.
 The Latin, Taraxacum, derives from the Arabic word for wild chicory.
 More fun than either of these two, though, is the more vulgar French word: pissenlit.
 It translates as pee the bed, a nod to the diuretic properties for which dandelion was medicinally used.

 2. Dandelion allergy.

-The pollen particles from dandelions are too large and sticky to cause hay fever, and the seed fluffs are obviously too big to be inhaled; it’s the milky substance inside the dandelion stem that can cause irritation.
+The pollen particles from dandelions are too large and sticky to cause hay fever, and the seed fluffs are obviously too big to be inhaled; it’s the milky substance inside the stem that can cause irritation.
 That substance is a latex, and if you are sensitive to the manufactured types you may find yourself irritated by dandelion latex too.

 The dandelion is an ingenious little plant.
 To begin with, it is considered a ruderal.
 Ruderals are the kinds of plants that are first to colonize an area after a catastrophe.
 Most ruderals establish quickly but easily succumb to competition from slower-growing plants.
 But dandelions are tough ruderals.
 Their leaves, being long and low to the ground, shade the soil around them, preventing new plants from sprouting.
 They thwart the competition before it even has a chance.